donalbonny/Genomics-learning-resource/README.md

 ### Linux Command in NGS Data Analysis

-Check the Linux_command_in_NGS.md file for more examples
+Check my Bioinformatics Data Skills  in this repository or [Bioinformatics Data Skills Book](https://vincebuffalo.com/book/) and Linux_command_in_NGS.md file for more examples

 ### Resources for common tools in NGS